Cincinnati Children's Blog

 0 Comments

-Whether your teen is a natural-born runner or happened upon it later, there’s no denying that interest in running sports, such as cross country and track, have increased over the last couple of decades.
-Naturally with that piqued interest comes injuries, and parents often wonder why they happen and how they can be prevented.
+Whether your teens are natural-born runners or happened upon it later, there’s no denying that interest in running sports, such as cross country and track, has increased.
+With an uptick in participation comes additional injuries, and parents naturally wonder why they happen and how they can prevent them.

-There are some factors that put teens at more of a risk for running injuries than adults.
-As a physical therapist, I’d like to share some of these so that families can be aware of them and know what to do when they happen.
+Some factors put teens more at-risk for running injuries than adults.
+As a physical therapist, I’d like to share some of these so that families are aware of them and know what to do when they’re in pain.

 3 Factors that Put Teens At Higher Risk for Running Injuries